lescx/v2.les.cx/content/articles/lxd-images-chromeos.md

 date = 2024-01-02T21:31:00+02:00
 +++

-From mid-April 2024, it will not be nearly as easy for ChromeOS LXD users to get new LXD images for distributions other than the `ubuntu:` and `ubuntu-daily:` remotes from Canonical and the Debian "penguin" image from Google's CDN.
+Starting in mid-April 2024, it will not be nearly as easy for ChromeOS LXD users to get new LXD images for distributions other than the `ubuntu:` and `ubuntu-daily:` remotes from Canonical and the Debian "penguin" image from Google's CDN.
 The image server at images.linuxcontainers.org will be discontinued for LXD users.

----

 ## Introduction

 ChromeOS users who have ever opened a terminal have, consciously or not, used [LXD]([LXD](https://wiki.archlinux.org/title/LXD)).
 In a nutshell, LXD is used to run Linux in an isolated environment.
 Sounds a bit like Docker, but it's cooler! :-)

-And also similar to Docker, where you download images from [Docker Hub](https://hub.docker.com), with LXD you often download the images from [images.linuxcontainers.org](https://images.linuxcontainers.org).
+And also similar to Docker, where you download images from [Docker Hub](https://hub.docker.com).
+With LXD you often download the images from [images.linuxcontainers.org](https://images.linuxcontainers.org).
 The difference with Docker Hub is that the LXD images are built and provided by just two maintainers, with support from [Canonical](https://canonical.com).
+At least Canonical did support it.
 And that soon falls on the feet of LXD users, and ChromeOS users in particular.
 But back to the beginning…

 ## What happended?